 Enormous limestone mine started to be a winery due to it’s perfect conditions.
 Constant temperature in the cellars is 12 – 14°C and relative humidity of 85-95% (so don’t forget pullover).
 Those ideally contribute to storage precious bottles and barrels.
 Yummy!
 From all over the country here were brought the wines from the years of the best harvest and were stored for maturation.
 At the moment Mileştii Mici has their own wine, but also purchases grapes from other companies, depending on their geographic location, to produce a certain kinds of wine.

 Overall, the complex holds nearly 2 million bottles called Golden Collection.
 More than 70% of the stored wines are red, 20% are white and about 10% are dessert wines.
 The most valuable items of this collection, worth €480 a bottle, were produced in 1973–74; they are now exported only to Japan (God I didn’t expect Japanese appreciate wine that much!).
-The wines stored here are made from crops of various years, beginning with 1969: “Pinot”, “Traminer”, “Muscat”, “Riesling”, “Feteasca”, “Dnestrovscoie”, “Milestscoie”, “Codru”, “Negru de Purcari”, “Trandafirul Moldovei”, “Auriu”, “Cahor-Ciumai”, and others which I have no idea about.
-Maybe you do?
+The wines stored here are made from crops of various years, beginning with 1969: “Pinot”, “Traminer”, “Muscat”, “Riesling”, “Feteasca”, “Dnestrovscoie”, “Milestscoie”, “Codru”, “Negru de Purcari”, “Trandafirul Moldovei”, “Auriu”, “Cahor-Ciumai”, and others.

 Wine cellar produces one million bottles per year.
 Wines are exported to Sweden, Japan, USA, Czech Republic, Great Britain, Poland, Greece, Germany, Denmark, Finland and China.
 The last one seems to be the biggest drinker of it which is absolutely surprising for me.
 Aren’t they drinking just sake and other rice alcohols?
 Just joking.